eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/23-add-a-custom-cloud-formation-stack-output-with-cdk.md

 Let's fix the missing logo at the bottom of our todo application.
 We need to tell our frontend application to source it from our `s3` `logoBucket`.

-Instead, searching for the logo url in our `aws` console (not a true hacker move!, we can output the url in our terminal with each deployment.
+Instead of manually searching for the logo url in our `aws` console (not a true hacker move!), we can output the url in our terminal with each deployment.

 To do that, let's modify the `output` in our stack file by adding this:
 ```ts